 This is a creative project by a couple who wanted to surprise and innovate and they sure have managed to.
-This luxury hotel in Jaipur is made of recycled materials and all the rooms are separate and detached.
-The food is organic and grown on the property.
+This hotel homestay in Jaipur is made of recycled materials and all the rooms are separate and detached.
+The food is organic and grown on the property and meals need to be booked by appointment only.
 Art, games and a playful atmosphere permeates.

 The common areas and gardens are huge and adorned with the usual fountains, pavilions and symmetrical tiles and fringed by pink stone buildings so famous of the city.
 Marble is used generously and the rooms feature romantic four poster beds with draped and sunken baths.
 There are also tented style rooms for those in search of a safari-esque experience.

 Oberoi offers a long list of activities for the whole family so you will not run out of things to do even after exploring Jaipur.
 You should also visit Naila Fort.